View and spotlight on the fascinating capital of Northern Ireland

 Samson & Goliath.
 Two huge yellow gantry cranes dominate Belfast’s skyline.
 Part of the Harland and Wolff shipyard, birthplace of many great ships including Titanic, these two cranes were constructed in 1969 and 1974 to service a new graving dock.
 Affectionately known by locals as Samson and Goliath.

-A Titanic lunch.
-The Titanic Quarter visitor attractions offer various lunch options, including Titanic Belfast’s Bistro 401 restaurant and The Galley tearoom, and Titanic’s Dock&Pump House Café.
+The Titanic Quarter offer various lunch options, including Titanic Belfast’s Bistro 401 restaurant and The Galley tearoom, and Titanic’s Dock&Pump.
 A small, stylish choice, Cast&Crew is nestled beneath the ‘Samson&Goliath’ cranes, and serves delicious locally sourced food.

 Treasures.
 You’ll see dinosaurs, an Egyptian Mummy and modern masterpieces at Ulster Museum Northern Ireland’s treasure house of the past and present.
 This extensive collection of art, history and natural sciences is free to all visitors.